Table of contents

 saveToDisk(customers)

-This code has an advantage: it is short and direct.
-And a great disadvantage: it is a very simplified view of the problem.
+This code has one advantage: it is short and to the point.
+And a big disadvantage: it is a very simplified view of the problem.

-Suppose our customer object was relatively large.
+Suppose our customer object were relatively large.
 Let’s say 16kb.
-And that in the table, after 3 years in production, they were 1500000.
-In a single call, we would occupy 20Mb of memory and the garbage collector should eliminate it at the end of saving it to disk.
-This is because the ORM gives us great freedom when launching that query, but if we are little responsible, we will cause serious performance problems.
+And that in the table, after 3 years in production, there were 1500000.
+In a single call, we would occupy 20Mb of memory and the rubbish collector would have to delete it at the end of the save to disk.
+This is because the ORM gives us great freedom when launching this query, but if we are not very responsible, we will cause serious performance problems.

 Any way to solve it?
-Yes, processing the query rows 1 to 1.
+Yes, by processing the rows of the query 1 by 1.
 How?
-Well first, forgetting about JPA, since you’re not going to find the solution there.
+Well, first, forget about JPA, as you won’t find the solution there.
 We have two options:

-- We go to the world of JDBC and go through the result with a ResultSet.
+• We move into the JDBC world and traverse the result with a ResultSet.

 With Hibernate, it would be something like this: